As the Eurozone Stalls, China Cuts the Red Tape

 Other problems also continue to hold China back, many of them deeply-rooted and systemic.
 The Ease of Doing Business Index ranks China 158 out of 189 economies in the “Starting a Business” category and an almost-dead-last 185 in the “Dealing with Construction Permits” category.
 According to the World Economic Forum’s most recent Global Competitiveness Report, the two most problematic factors for conducting business in China are access to financing and corruption, another issue Chinese officials are addressing this week.

 These issues can’t and won’t be fixed overnight.
 But unlike the EU, China acknowledges them and is seeking innovative solutions.
 One of the only benefits to having a one-party system, as China does, is that you can’t shuffle off a set of problems to another party and then lay the blame at their feet when they go unresolved.
 You must think long-term.

 Constructive Manufacturing News

-A couple of days ago we were relieved to learn that China’s flash PMI came in at 50.4.
+Last week we were relieved to learn that China’s flash PMI came in at 50.4.
 Anything over 50 indicates growth in the manufacturing sector, but as I’ve discussed on numerous occasions, what really matters is that the one-month reading crosses above the three-month moving average.
 Such a “cross-above” historically means that commodities and commodity stocks perform better in the coming months.
 Based on our research, three months following a cross-above, there’s a 73 percent chance that the S&P 500 Index will rise more than 2.4 percent and a 55 percent chance that the S&P 1500 Energy Index will rise more than 0.7 percent.

 As you can see, this crossover did indeed occur, the first time it’s done so since May.